-Classroom style teaching can be beneficial if the organization has the resources to support it.
-It can provide a more structured environment where the employee can learn theory and ask questions in real time.
-The downside is that it can be disruptive to work flow if an employee is pulled out of their normal duties for long periods of time.
+Classroom-style teaching can be beneficial if the organization has the resources to support it.
+It can provide a more structured environment where employees can learn theory and ask questions in real-time.
+The downside is that it can be disruptive to workflow if an employee is pulled out of their regular duties for long periods.

 eLearning may also be a better option if an organization does not have the resources to support classroom instruction. eLearning can be done at an employee’s convenience and can be less disruptive to workflow.

 However, online learning may not be as engaging as classroom instruction, and the employee may not have anyone to ask questions in real-time.

 Final Thoughts: Leverage Modern Technologies to Get the Most out of On The Job Training Programs